 One of the biggest things I see when my membership members are working on growing their businesses is that a decision or action step that seems big at the time ends up holding them back from moving forward.
 Mind mapping helps you put a pin in those questions you don’t have answers to at the moment so you can continue moving the needle forward in areas you DO have planned.
 And that could be the difference between skyrocketing to success or waiting to see that growth.
 I want to help you reach your goals, and I know that mind mapping is an integral part of that.
 It will help you put down on paper everything you’re thinking about.
 Your teacher business plan doesn’t have to be this formal document with all of your t’s crossed and i’s dotted.
 It can be a bunch of colorful sticky notes arranged on your wall that help you recalibrate when times get tough and keep taking massive action when you feel stuck.

-Don’t forget to snag your copy of Start or Expand Your Online Teacher Business in 2021 because it has the building blocks to this mind mapping process that will help you get your business started on the right foot.
+Don’t forget to snag your copy of the Teacher's Map of Online Business Secrets because it has the building blocks to this mind mapping process that will help you get your business started on the right foot.
 I can’t wait to see where it takes you!
 And, make sure you snap a picture of your beautiful mind maps and post them on Instagram and tag me so I can see and share them!
 Get out your sticky notes and Sharpies, and get busy!